Jenkins (How I Met Your Mother): Plot

 To prove that he can date more attractive women, Marshall plans to show Lily how Jenkins flirts with him.
 At his workplace, Jenkins kisses Marshall on impulse.
 Marshall runs home and apologizes to Lily, but she dismisses him as lying to make her jealous.
 Jenkins later apologizes to Marshall, saying she was drunk from a late-night drinking game.
 She plans to apologize to Lily, which Marshall eagerly urges her to do to prove to Lily that Jenkins really did kiss him.
 Lily calmly listens to Jenkins' apology, then proceeds to beat her up.

 In a separate story, Robin encounters fans of her pre-morning news show.
 At the college bar, one of Ted's students compliments Robin for her work.
 The next day, she interrupts Ted's class to announce that she is the show's host.
 After she leaves, Ted complains about how boring the show is and asks why would his students know her.
 The class explains to Ted that Robin is so hesitant when she does interviews that her constant interjections of "but um" are the basis for a drinking game, one that Jenkins had been playing when she drunkenly kissed Marshall.

 Ted and Barney test the game the next night, watching Robin's show, and get smashed.
 After Robin brags about her wide viewership, Ted explains the reason.
 That night, Ted joins his class for the game.
 Annoyed by the truth, Robin decides to repeat the phrase "but um" excessively, making those playing the game drink much more than usual.

 During the next day's class, Robin interrupts again, startling the hungover Ted and his students by shouting into a megaphone.

 Production

 Neil Patrick Harris made his directorial debut with the episode.
 This is especially unusual for the show, as Pamela Fryman directed the majority of the episodes before this.
 Of the previous 100 episodes, 94 were directed by Fryman, 5 were directed by Rob Greenberg and 1 was directed by Michael Shea, making Harris only the fourth different person to direct an episode of the show.
 Harris summarized the experience describing it as [sic] "Equal parts overwhelm, education, and exhilaration."
 Harris' role is smaller in this episode due to directorial duties.

 Critical response

-Donna Bowman, of The A.V.
-Club, rated the episode with a grade B+.

-Brian Zoromski, of IGN, gave the episode 8.5 out of 10.

-TV Fanatic praised the role of Jenkins by Amanda Peet, while Amos Barshad of Vulture.com praised its humor.